autoblocksai/javascript-sdk/src/prompts/README.md

 ## 1. Prompts are kept in text files

-Prompts are kept in text files, not code, so you don't need to awkwardly indent multiline strings within objects and functions
+Prompts are kept in text files, not code, so you don't need to awkwardly indent multiline strings within objects and functions:

 :x: